Lochzin/Sprite-Render-Tool-Wiki/docs/en/Cameras.md

 # Cameras — Setup and Workflow

-This page explains how to configure cameras inside the **Sprite Render Tool** and how light rotation is driven from them.
+This page explains how to configure cameras inside the **Sprite Render Tool**.
+For information about lighting and the Light Pivot system, see [Lighting](Lighting.md).

 ---